Webinar Recap for HCCs background and a deeper dive into M.E.A.T. Criteria

 Application of M.E.A.T.
 Criteria & Importance of Specificity in Coding

 Accurate and complete documentation of chronic conditions is a critical component of HCC coding and the risk adjustment process.
 The latest CMS 2017 data shows that more than two-thirds of Medicare beneficiaries have two or more chronic conditions (CMS, 2019).
 To justify an HCC code, documentation must include a disease/condition and the provider’s plan on how to treat the disease/condition.
 Most providers use the M.E.A.T. criteria (monitoring, evaluation, assessment, treatment) to ensure their documentation is complete, thorough, and accurate.
 Review our article, “HCC Chronic Conditions and M.E.A.T.
 Criteria,” for more information on chronic conditions and how to use the M.E.A.T. criteria.

-Specificity directly impacts a patient’s risk adjustment score and treatments, which are linked to the HCC assignment and payments.
+In addition, specificity directly impacts a patient’s risk adjustment score and treatments.
+These are linked to the HCC assignment and payments.
 An incorrect assignment could mean thousands of dollars in lost revenue or revenue collected from overcoding, leading to compliance risks for your organization.
-Examples of how specificity can affect documentation, HCC assignments, and reimbursement payments can be found in our article, “The Importance of Specificity in Documentation and Coding HCCs.”
+You can find examples of how specificity can affect documentation, HCC assignments, and reimbursement payments in our article, “The Importance of Specificity in Documentation and Coding HCCs.”
 It’s important to remember that CMS begins the revenue contracting again every January 1, so Medicare Advantage plans must document and submit chronic conditions each and every year to receive payments.

 YES HIM Consulting has experience in consulting different nationwide organizations on the HCC risk adjustment models, as well as providing HCC education and coding support.
 If you would like to receive a quote for our consulting services, contact YES today!